marcuspecht/RM4LE/README.md

 To build the entire book during editing

-First create the build environment.
+First prepare the build environment by building a docker container.

 ```bash
 docker build -t rm4le:latest .